Waramanga, Australian Capital Territory: Demographics

 The population of Waramanga is predominantly Australian-born, 74.0% of people being born in Australia.
 With 3.4% of the population, the second most common birthplace is the England.
 Accommodation is mostly separate houses (77.3%), with semi detached, row or terrace houses and townhouses comprising 19.6%.

 Politics

 Waramanga is located in the federal House of Representatives electorate of Bean, which is the largest division in the Australian Capital Territory.
 The electorate of Bean is represented by David Smith of the Australian Labor Party.

 In the ACT Legislative Assembly, Waramanga is part of the electorate of Murrumbidgee.
 The electorate elects five members on the basis of proportional representation.

 Geology

 Deakin Volcanics green grey, red, and purple rhyodacite with spherulitic texture fill up Warramanga from beneath.

 Suburb amenities

 Waramanga has a busy local shopping centre on the corner of Damala Street and Waramanga Place.
-The centre contains a cafe, supermarket, bakery, Malaysian restaurant, hairdresser, beauty salon, chemist, newsagency, medical centre and postal agency.
+The centre contains a cafe, supermarket, bakery,’Village’ cafe, hairdresser, beauty salon, chemist, newsagency, medical centre and postal agency.